Madonna seeks to stop NY auction of Tupac Shakur break-up letter

 Madonna said in court documents that she was not aware until reading press reports that many of the items listed for auction, including the letter from her former boyfriend Shakur, were no longer in her possession.

-In the two-and-a-half-page letter, dated January 1995 and written at a time Shakur was in prison for sexual assault, he wrote that he had ended their romance because he felt that dating a white woman could jeopardize his career.
+In a letter dated January 1995 and written to Madonna by Shakur while he was in prison for sexual assault, the rapper said he ended their romance because he felt that dating a white woman could jeopardize his career.

-"I felt due to my 'image' I would be letting down half of the people who made me what I thought I was.
-I never meant to hurt you," Shakur wrote to Madonna.
-Shakur was only 25 when he was killed in a drive-by shooting in Las Vegas in September 1996.

 Also among the 20 items Madonna is seeking to remove from sale are a pair of her panties, an old checkbook, a hairbrush and personal photos.